mdn/content/files/en-us/learn/html/introduction_to_html/the_head_metadata_in_html/index.md

 > **Note:** In Google, you will see some relevant subpages of MDN Web Docs listed below the main homepage link — these are called sitelinks, and are configurable in [Google's webmaster tools](https://search.google.com/search-console/about?hl=en) — a way to make your site's search results better in the Google search engine.

 > **Note:** Many `<meta>` features just aren't used anymore.
-For example, the keyword `<meta>` element (`<meta name="keywords" content="fill, in, your, keywords, here">`) — which is supposed to provide keywords for search engines to determine relevance of that page for different search terms — is ignored by search engines, because spammers were just filling the keyword list with hundreds of keywords, biasing results.
+For example, the keyword `<meta>` element (`<meta name="keywords" content="fill, in, your, keywords, here">`) — which is supposed to provide keywords for search engines to determine the relevance of that page for different search terms — is ignored by search engines, because spammers were just filling the keyword list with hundreds of keywords, biasing results.

 ### Other types of metadata

 As you travel around the web, you'll find other types of metadata, too.
-A lot of the features you'll see on websites are proprietary creations, designed to provide certain sites (such as social networking sites) with specific pieces of information they can use.
+Many of the features you'll see on websites are proprietary creations designed to provide certain sites (such as social networking sites) with specific information they can use.

 For example, [Open Graph Data](https://ogp.me/) is a metadata protocol that Facebook invented to provide richer metadata for websites.
 In the MDN Web Docs sourcecode, you'll find this: